xyproto/in/README.md

 ## Example 3

-Support for globs via `filepath.Glob` which allows you to do something like (note the quotes which prevent a shell like bash from handling the globbing itself):
+Globbing (note the double quotes to avoid shell expansion):

     in "./**/*pom.xml" mvn clean